yslys/ldd/scullp/misc.md

 ## Set of keywords in LDD3 codes

 + DEBFLAGS - debug flags
++ dev->order: p.
+222. The base-two logarithm of the number of pages you are requesting or freeing (i.e., log2N).
+For example, order is 0 if you want one page and 3 if you request eight pages.
+If order is too big (no contiguous area of that size is available), the page allocation fails.
 + file - p.
 53. represents an open file
 	```
 	#include <linux/fs.h>